-Note: If no name is circled when more than one name is listed, the number will be considered to be that of the first name listed.
+Note.
+If no name is circled when more than one name is listed, the number will be considered to be that of the first name listed.

-Secure Your Tax Records From Identity Theft
+Secure Your Tax Records from Identity Theft

-Identity theft occurs when someone uses your personal information such as your name, SSN, or other identifying information, without your permission, to commit fraud or other crimes.
+Identity theft occurs when someone uses your personal information such as your name, social security number (SSN), or other identifying information, without your permission, to commit fraud or other crimes.
 An identity thief may use your SSN to get a job or may file a tax return using your SSN to receive a refund.